cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 $ npm install ts-proto@1.121.6 --save-dev
 ```

-Adjust to your preferred version, operating system and CPU platform.
-For instance, on an Apple M1, you would use `protoc-21.7-osx-aarch_64.zip`.
+Adjust to your preferred version, operating system, and CPU platform.
+For instance, on an Apple M1 you would use `protoc-21.7-osx-aarch_64.zip`.

 </CodeGroupItem>